Introduction

 Service Integrations

 Service integrations should be used when making use of remote APIs and applications as part of the events in your application.
-Service integrations are only invoked when a workflow is actioned and so must be re-invoked on any changes that might make changes to the results of the underlying service.
+Service integrations are only invoked when a workflow is actioned and must be re-invoked if the external data changes and needs to be refreshed.

 User Interface